jnozzi/cocoadev.com/SiteContent/General/DrawingOnTextViewInset.markdown

 ----

 I have been working on a feature for Audipad (http://audipad.com/) which allows the user to click on words in a textview and have the word highlighted.
 It is mostly working but there are some redraw issues in Tiger.
 The code isn't very well commented, but you can kind of see what I'm doing in terms of the mouseDown stuff.
-Not sure if this is what you were looking for, but perhaps it will help. -[[ZacWhite]]
+Not sure if this is what you were looking for, but perhaps it will help. -General/ZacWhite

 http://svn.audipad.com/filedetails.php?repname=Audipad&path=%2Fbranches%2Faudipad-ou%2FAudipad%2FSource%2FCDHAnnotatedTextView.m

-I just realized that you are talking about the [[TextView]] inset, so this probably won't really be a help to you.
-Sorry! -[[ZacWhite]]
+I just realized that you are talking about the General/TextView inset, so this probably won't really be a help to you.
+Sorry! -General/ZacWhite